I. C. Vissarion: Revolutionary and traditionalist

+Meeting Arghezi

 Resuming work in the civil service, Vissarion was a health inspector in 1907–1908, 1913 and 1919, and a school inspector in 1920.
 For the remainder of his life, he lived in Costeștii din Vale, dedicating himself to works of rural welfare.
 These often included his inventions as a "self-taught scientist", such as several wind- and water-powered engines.
 He was a dedicated student of lift, starting with direct observations of bird flight and anatomy, claiming to have discovered a universal law of "maximum movement [obtained] with minimal matter and minimal effort".
 He reportedly broke a leg when he tried to fly one of his gliders from his rooftop—the local priest had unwittingly saved his life by not allowing him to glide down from the church steeple.
 In a July 1911 conversation with Dicescu, Vissarion described his work on ultralight aviation—complaining that he was completely unsupported by the state, and could only gather some donations from the Cămărășescu family.
 In August, he designed an airplane (or quasi-helicopter), and obtained a patent for it, leading him to claim that he had defeated in this a professional aviator, Aurel Vlaicu.
 Aerospace engineer Valeriu Avram notes that the contribution was legitimate, with "extremely ingenious solutions" such as a special kind of blade pitch.
 Vissarion later held several patents for other inventions, including ventilated shoes and a wheelchair.

 In the meantime, Vissarion managed to penetrate Bucharest's literary life, attracting attention from writers and critics who were seeking authentic peasant voices and who viewed him as an "exceptional 'peasant raconteur'"; according to Pas, this was after Brătescu-Voinești had read his memoir of an encounter with Delavrancea in România Muncitoare, and chanced upon the author while waiting for his train in Costeștii din Vale.
 Brătescu handled his peasant colleague's promotion for a while, insisting that other Romanian intellectuals also read his manuscripts.
 Pas also contends that Vissarion happened to fill the intellectuals' longing for a new Ion Creangă, who would embody their vision of peasant literature—Vissarion was discovered right after I. Dragoslav, whom he came to replace as the elite's favorite peasant.
-Admitted into the Romanian Writers' Society, Vissarion was disputed between Sămănătorul traditionalists, including Nicolae Iorga, and the more left-wing Poporanists, beginning with Garabet Ibrăileanu.
+Admitted into the Romanian Writers' Society (SSR), Vissarion was disputed between Sămănătorul traditionalists, including Nicolae Iorga, and the more left-wing Poporanists, beginning with Garabet Ibrăileanu.
 According to cultural sociologist Zigu Ornea, he belonged mainly to the former school, helping to prolong its echoes into the interwar.